 Concern Worldwide is committed to ensuring the welfare of children involved in any of our events or activities.
-This document lays out the key points from our Safeguarding Children guidelines which parents, guardians and teachers need to be aware of if their children/students under 18 years of age are taking part in a Concern Worldwide event or activity.
+This document lays out the key points from our Safeguarding Children guidelines which parents, guardians and teachers need to be aware of if their children/students under 18 years of age are taking part in a Concern Worldwide event or activity in the Republic of Ireland.